Think-and-Dev/decrypto/README.md

 ```

 ### pause
-The owner can use pause the token, this will prevent any transfer/mint/burn from happening.
+The owner can pause the token, this will prevent any transfer/mint/burn from happening.
 ```js
     await contract.methods.pause().send()
 ```

 ### unpause
-The owner can use unpause the token, all actions will be back to normal.
+The owner can unpause the token, all actions will be back to normal.
 ```js
     await contract.methods.unpause().send()
 ```

 ### setFee
 The owner can set a percentage that will be charged as a fee when transfering tokens.
-This method will set the numerator, the denominator of the fee is always 10000.
+This method will set the numerator of the fee, the denominator is always 10000.
-Default fee is 0, fee nees to be lower than 10% (1000)
+The fefault fee is 0, fee can't be higher than 10% (1000)
 ```js
     const basisPointsRate = '100' //1% 100/10000
     await contract.methods.setFee(basisPointsRate).send()
 ```

 ### setAddressFee
 The owner can set the address that will receive the fees.
-Default is the owner address
+Default address is the owner
 ```js
     const address = '0x9C95B0EF2D3E1D9ca479524Ba738C87BE28C1585'
     await contract.methods.setAddressFee(address).send()
 ```

 ### split
-The owner can call a split, the tokens will double for all users.
-The owner can call this method multiple times, for example if he called split two times, everyone will would end up with 4 times the tokens they had.
+The owner can perform a [split](https://www.investopedia.com/terms/s/stocksplit.asp#:~:text=A%20stock%20split%20is%20a,the%20liquidity%20of%20the%20shares.) doubling the tokens for all users.
+The owner can call this method multiple times, for example, if he called split two times, everyone will would end up with 4 times the tokens they had.
 ```js
     await contract.methods.split().send()
 ```

 ### reverseSplit
-The owner can call a reverseSplit, the tokens will be halved for all users.
-The owner can call this method multiple times, for example if he called reverseSplit two times, everyone will would end up with 1/4 of the tokens they had.
+The owner can perform a [reverseSplit](https://www.investopedia.com/terms/r/reversesplit.asp), the tokens will be halved for all users.
+The owner can call this method multiple times, for example, if he called reverseSplit two times, everyone will would end up with 1/4 of the tokens they had.
 ```js
     await contract.methods.reverseSplit().send()
 ```